-- Continued development of position descriptions and advertising material for new professional, administrative and operational positions. - Facilitated recruitment of new staff at all levels. - Workforce Labour plan was commenced with a five year outlook In a competitive employment market Gunnedah Shire Council can expect that rival Councils, other Government agencies and private enterprise will aggressively compete for job seekers and target quality Council employees to meet their demands.
+Workforce Labour plan was adopted by Council with a five year outlook.
+In a competitive employment market Gunnedah Shire Council can expect that rival Councils, other Government agencies and private enterprise will aggressively compete for job seekers and target quality Council employees to meet their demands.